danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	![Lab10008](Media/lab10008.png)

-	The execution plan also shows a Clustered Index Scan so how it is possible to get the same result with the same execution plan and at the same time to do less page reads
+	The execution plan also shows a Clustered Index Scan so, how it is possible to get the same result with the same execution plan and at the same time to do less page reads?

 	Checking the details, the Clustered Index Scan did only 1886 logical reads and the operator cost was 0.0215314, meaning this query is more efficient.
 Notice that the execution plan shows it was necessary to access one of the partitions (so the Clustered Index Scan was done on only one partition and not the entire table)

 	![Lab10007](Media/lab10009.png)

-1. Search in both tables by an indexed column other than the partition column for Sales.P_Orders
+1. Search in both tables by an indexed column but don´t include the the partition column for Sales.P_Orders in the WHERE clause

-	Query the unpartitioned table

 	```sql
 	USE [WideWorldImporters]